Design (M.F.A. and Certificate)

 In their third year, students prepare and present an original work as their thesis project as well as a dance collaboration.
 There may be a professional assignment at Yale Rep as well.
 As teachers our role is to mentor and support the exploration, discovery, and creation of a thesis project, as well as to prepare students to enter the ever-changing landscape of media design.

-Technical classes and workshops will be offered on a rotating basis.
+Technical classes and workshops are offered on a rotating basis.

 Required Sequence